Residential Dropped Kerbs (last updated March 2018)

 You must read these terms and conditions carefully before completing your application.

-This document will help you to understand the procedure and criteria which will be followed in order to obtain formal approval from the County Council for the construction of a dropped kerb across a public footway or footpath and / or verge.
-We will not approve applications that will result in access across amenity grass.
+This document will help you to understand the procedure and criteria which will be followed in order to obtain formal approval from the County Council for the construction of a dropped kerb across a public footway or footpath and/or verge.
+We will not approve applications that will result in access across large areas of amenity grass.

-Each site will be assessed individually against the current standards.
-Older, historic crossovers in the area do not necessarily mean that your application will be approved.
+We have tried to provide information in this document about the issues that we consider when assessing applications.
+Every site is different and will be assessed individually against the current standards.
+Older, historic crossovers do not set a precedent.
+Just because your neighbour has a dropped kerb does not necessarily mean that your application will be successful.
 The Council’s decision will be final.

 You are not allowed, under the Highways Act 1980, to drive over a footpath or verge unless a dropped kerb has been approved and installed by the council.
 If you drive over the footpath or verge without an approved dropped kerb, you may damage the footpath or any pipes/cables underneath it.
 You may be held liable for any damage.